-- Communicate clearly—give clear expectations for roles, performance, and deadlines, and offer praise.
+- Communicate clearly: Give clear expectations for roles, performance, and deadlines—and offer praise.

-- Build trust within the unit and with leadership by showing interest and concern for one another.
+- Minimize conflict and build trust by showing interest and concern for each other.

 - Value connections within the team as well as between units and organizations.

-- Focus on the strengths of the group, not just its problems and challenges.
+- Focus on your group’s strengths, not just its problems and challenges.

-- Build resilience at the individual and group level.
+- Build resilience at individual and group levels.

 Sometimes personal goals interfere with the group’s success, causing its performance to suffer.
 When individuals set goals that contribute to the group’s overall purpose, bigger successes follow.
 Make sure your personal goals fit into the “bigger picture” of your team’s success.

 Setting team goals is even more important for leaders.
 Teammates often take cues from their leader, whether he or she is a commanding officer, parent, or coach.
 Effective leaders—especially those who focus on the group’s mission—help their groups define clear aims and set important personal goals as well.